JoyMitra/apps-4-vet-med/bse/index.md

 During collection, when you switch buttons, the app will generate a unique sound alert .
 Similarly, when the tally count reaches the limit/threshold for a morphology feature, the app will generate a unique sound alert.

 For each semen collection, you can view the total count and the break down via the _Morphology Count_ screen by selecting a specific sample.
-If needed, you can modify the recorded count in this screen by clicking on the edit morphology button at the bottom of the screen.
+If needed, you can modify the recorded count in this screen by clicking on the _Edit Morphology_ button at the bottom of the screen.

-If you change the morphology configuration while collecting morphology counts for a particular group, those changes will not be reflected for that group.
-If you want to collect morphology counts based on the modified configuration then we suggest that you create a new group.
+If you change the _Morphology Setting_ while collecting morphology counts for a particular group, those changes will not be reflected for that group.
+If you want to collect morphology counts based on the modified _Morphology Setting_ then we suggest that you create a new group.

 <table>
  <tr>